thanksmister/androidthings-mqtt-alarm-panel/README.md

 # Android Things Alarm Panel for Home Assistant

 This project is a MQTT Alarm Control Panel for use with [Home Assistant's Manual Alarm Control Panel](https://home-assistant.io/components/alarm_control_panel.manual_mqtt/) component.
-However, the application can be used with any home automation platform that supports the MQTT messaging protocol such as OpenHab, Node-RED, or a cloud-based MQTT services.
+However, the application can be used with any home automation platform that supports the MQTT messaging protocol such as OpenHab, Node-RED, or cloud-based MQTT services.
 This project was built using a Raspberry Pi 3 and a 7" Touchscreen display running Android Things.

 - Alarm Panel Video: https://youtu.be/xspCZoRIBNQ
 - Instructions to build your own: https://www.hackster.io/thanksmister/mqtt-alarm-control-panel-for-home-assistant-a206cc